 These oatmeal protein pancakes taste amazing and are perfectly moist and fluffy without being overpoweringly sweet.
-They pair well with sweet and savory toppings, from the classic maple syrup to homemade vegan bacon!
+They pair well with sweet and savory toppings, from the classic maple syrup to plant-based meat substitutes like seitan bacon and vegan breakfast sausages!

 💚Why you will love this recipe